 The way you deploy and run Alfresco Content Services has changed significantly since version 6.0.
 Traditionally, you'd download an installer that installed Java, Tomcat, Database, WARs, tools, etc. and everything was configured to work together out-of-the-box.
 Then you'd use a script to start things off.
 That's no longer the case and there are no installers available.
 We'll be working with Docker containers instead.

-There are also Helm Charts available to deploy Alfresco Content Services in a Kubernetes cluster, for example, on Amazon Web Services (AWS).
+There are also Helm charts available to deploy Alfresco Content Services in a Kubernetes cluster, for example, on Amazon Web Services (AWS).
 These charts are a deployment template which can be used as the basis for your specific deployment needs.
-The Helm charts are undergoing continual development and improvement and should not be used "as-is" for a production deployment, but should help you save time and effort deploying Alfresco Content Services for your organisation.
+The Helm charts are undergoing continual development and improvement and should not be used "as-is" for a production deployment, but should help you save time and effort deploying Alfresco Content Services for your organization.

 Virtual Machine Monitor (Hypervisor)